rwclutterbuck/bloggers-anon/README.md

 - Navigate to the `bloggers-anon` folder at the command line
 - Run `bash _scripts/start.sh` to install dependencies and start the client and server
 - When finished run `bash _scripts/stop.sh` to remove containers and volumes
+- Paste `http://localhost` into the URL of your browser

 ### Testing